 This is exactly what happened a few years ago in a patent infringement lawsuit involving Apple and Samsung.
 The judge’s decision contained redactions, but a simple copy and paste revealed everything beneath.
 If you want to make sure you’ve actually redacted something before sharing it, there are several methods—all of which are more secure than the black box.

+You probably already have Adobe’s Acrobat Reader, because everyone does, but you can’t perform redactions with it.
+You gotta have the Pro version to redact.
 Redacting in Adobe Acrobat Pro is very simple.
 The main problem with this method is you need Adobe Acrobat Pro.
-It is not cheap.1
+It is not cheap.

 If redaction is a real rarity (as in a one-time thing), you can download a free 30-day trial of Adobe Acrobat Pro.